0117: Boyones, Los

 Length (100m included in the length of the 4 Valleys System)

 The water found in Cueva de Carcavuezo (81), Cueva Llueva (114), Cueva Hoyuca (107) and part of Cueva de Riaño 1 (105) - the Four Valleys System (line survey)- resurges in the Secadura valley.
 In wet weather the water emerges from a number of openings along a 200m long front but in normal conditions the water resurges at Los Boyones.
 Major building and piping works were started in the mid nineties and an elevated walkway now passes the "resurgence front" ending over the main resurgence pool where water is extracted and past over the hill to Moncallian.
-Trees surrounding the resurgence pool and visible in 1999 photo had gone by 2006.
+Trees surrounding the resurgence pool and visible in a 1999 photo had gone by 2006.
 The treatment works is gated but, if locked, the gate can be easily climbed around.
+However, a visit in August 2024 mentioned that there could be a security camera beyond the gate and provided a photo showing the chain fence.

 The GPS for the extraction pipe is ETRS89: 30T 455713 4799308.